Former UW QB Jake Haener: ‘I love the game and want to try to get on the field somewhere’

 This may have gone underreported, but the Washington Huskies football program held a quarterback competition this offseason.
 Jacob Eason won it.
 Jake Haener lost it, then opted to transfer a week before the start of the regular season.

 That was Saturday.
-Two days later, Haener spoke about his decision with Dave “Softy” Mahler and Dick Fain on 950 AM KJR.
+Two days later, Haener spoke about his decision with Dave Mahler and Dick Fain on KJR-AM.

-And, no, he holds no ill will towards Washington.
+And, no, he holds no ill will toward Washington.

 “At the end of the day, I think the coaching staff really cares about me and knows how hard I worked for the program and everything I did,” Haener said.
 “So, yeah, I think it was a fair competition.
-I think it was, like coach (Chris Petersen) said, coming down to splitting hairs.
+I think it was, like Coach (Chris Petersen) said, coming down to splitting hairs.
 I do think it was a very close race at the end of the day.

 “They felt in their heart of hearts that they could have a rare talent with Eason, and I don’t disagree with them.
 He’s a big guy, 6-foot-6, has a very strong arm and is a prototype for what the NFL looks for.
 I wish him nothing but the best moving forward.
 It’s just a tough situation.
 You put so much work into it and you want it to go your way, but it’s college football.